NafisAnsari786/Netflix_Azure_Data_Engineering_Project/README.md

 - Future Scope: Development of an interactive Power BI dashboard to visualize content trends, geographical distribution of productions, and director-to-genre mappings.

 📂 Repository Structure
-/notebooks: Contains all PySpark and DLT code (Autoloader, Silver transformations, Gold DLT expectations).
+- `/Pyspark scripts`: Contains all PySpark and DLT Notebooks (Autoloader, Silver transformations, Gold DLT expectations).

-/images: Visual proof of pipeline execution, ADF triggers, DLT graphs, and ADLS container structure.
+- `/Project Snips`: Visual proof of pipeline execution, ADF triggers, DLT graphs, and ADLS container structure.

-/data: Sample metadata and lookup structures (if applicable).
+- `/ADF Pipeline`: Contains all the Linked Services data, LS datasets and json files.

+- `/RawData`: Conatins all the raw data

 ---